 The SiD Method

-The SiD Method consists of a detailed step-by-step approach to system-level goalsetting, analysis of systems, optimization and system level synthesis and evaluatation.
+The SiD methodology consists of a detailed step-by-step approach to system-level goalsetting, analysis of systems, optimization, and system-level synthesis and evaluation.

 The SiD Process